codeGROOVE-dev/policy/CORPORATE.md

 ### Artificial Intelligence

-We use AI heavily, but we'll never train models on your data.
+We use AI heavily, but we do not allow models to be trained on your data.

 ### Business Continuity & Backups